astronomer/docs/astro/create-link-connections.md

 ### Setup

-1. Open the **Connections** page
+1. Open the **Connections** page by either
-    - Click **Environment** in the main menu to open the **Connections** page.
+    - Clicking **Environment** in the main menu to open the **Connections** page.
-    - Open the Deployment where you want to link your new connection.
+    - Opening the Deployment where you want to link your new connection.
 Click the **Environment** tab.
 Creating the connection from the Deployment automatically links the connection to the Deployment.
 2. Click **+ Connection** to add a new connection.
 3. Find the service you want to connect from the list of available options.
 4. Enter your information in the required fields.